 Good Morning Librarians of Litany,

 Compromise aside, NOBODY KNOWS with assurance if what is being espoused is true.
+How is it we collectively continue to express opinion as abject fact?
 Outside the physical laws of nature, this may be the only truth I’m certain of.

 Wouldn’t that be refreshing?